leihehehe/High-availability-shopping-system/README.md

 ## Spring Cloud Gateway

-To be done.
+>Spring Cloud Gateway provides a flexible way of routing requests based on a number of criteria, as well as focuses on cross-cutting concerns such as security, resiliency, and monitoring.

+Since I haven't implemented any authentication parts, In this project, the Spring Cloud Gateway are mainly responsible for routing.

 ## OpenFeign

-Going to change RestTemplate to OpenFeign.
+Microservices are communicating with each other using OpenFeign tech.
+OpenFeign-related classes are in the `common-util` package.

+Load Balancer would be used when using OpenFeign.

 ## Sluth & ZipKin

 To be done.

 ## resilience4j
-To Do - circuit breaker, rate limiter, etc.
+I used the circuit breaker to protect the upstream services when downstream services are down.
+I also used the rate limiter to limit the access rate from the clients so that the servers will not be crashed.

 ### Why use resilience4j?
-- The downstream service may be down and the request will keep going to the down service, exhausting network resources, and slowing performances.
+- The downstream service may be down and the request will keep going to the downstream service, exhausting network resources, and slowing performances.
 - Bad user experience
 - The failure of one service could cascade to other services throughout the whole application.

-In this project, the **rate limiter** was used to limit the rate of accessing the website.

 # Front End - React